Vasco de Quiroga: Last will

 The testament of Vasco de Quiroga is dated to January 24, 1565—two months before his death.
 Here Quiroga laid out his will for the future functioning of the institutions he had established, among them the Colegio de San Nicolas.
 The will established that the descendants of the Indians of Pátzcuaro who had participated in the building of the Colegio were to receive free education there.
 He also made provisions for the future expenditure of profits from his Pueblo Hospitals: some will be invested in monthly Mass in commemoration of his parents, and others will be used for wages for the guardians of the Pueblos and the rectors and friars of the Colegio.
 His 626 books are bequeathed to the Colegio de San Nicolas.
 He also stated that all of the slaves in his possession were to be freed upon his death.

-His legacy
+Legacy

 The skills he implanted among Purépecha of the Pátzcuaro region have been passed down to their descendants, who are today considered among the most skilled craftspersons in Mexico.
 Tata Vasco trained his pupils in a variety of disciplines.
 His method of specialization by community continues to this day: Paracho produces guitars, Tzintzuntzán pottery, Santa Clara copper products and Nurío woven woolens.

 There is a university named for him in Morelia, Michoacán.
 Miguel Bernal Jiménez wrote an opera, Tata Vasco, commemorating his fourth centenary.
 It premiered in Pátzcuaro in February, 1941.

 He is credited as the founder of the city of Irapuato, Mexico.